 While Magic Kingdom is often derided as having Walt Disney World’s weakest counter service restaurant lineup, the good news is that it makes up for that with great and inventive treats.
 In fact, some of the best Walt Disney World snacks and desserts can be found in the resort’s flagship castle park.

 In large part, this can be attributed to social media and the desire to share photogenic food photos.
 Walt Disney World’s motivation for adding these snacks to Magic Kingdom menus may seem immaterial–a good snack is a good snack–but in too many cases we’ve found that the result is products less concerned with taste and more so with how cute, cool, or weird they look in photos.
-I don’t really know how else you explain something like the Ice Cream Churro Sandwich or Mermaid Doughnut, which are “awesome in theory or photos” things where taste comes second (or not at all).

-With all of that said, we are ecstatic to see Magic Kingdom getting serious about snacking.
+With all of that said, we are ecstatic to see Magic Kingdom finally getting serious about snacking.
 Irrespective of whether the decision was motivated by chasing trends or for Instagram photoshoots in front of walls, we’re pleased with many of the results.
 We’re also optimistic that over time, choices will be tweaked and improved, cultivating (or “curating” as the cool kids say) a solid lineup of savory snacks and decadent desserts that are both fun looking and delicious.

 Our luck with Cheshire Cafe over the years has been very spotty.
 Several years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
 The problem was that these tasted like they had been ‘deconstructed’ because they were stale.